Skip to main content

 Router authenticates and forwards user operations to MarketHub.

-MarketHub receives user operations from Router, forward to the correct market contract, settle fees/payment, and check that accounts fulfill the margin requirements.
+MarketHub receives user operations from Router, forwards them to the correct market contract, settles fees/payment, and checks that accounts fulfill the margin requirements.

 Market executes user operations from MarketHub, then returns payment amount and data for margin checking.